Government Car Auctions Near Me - How to Find & Buy (2026)

 Bid on less popular listings.
 Vehicles with poor photos, vague descriptions, or ending at odd hours attract fewer bidders.
 If you've inspected it and know it's sound, you'll face less competition.

 Watch for no-premium auctions.
-GSA Auctions charges no buyer's premium — the price you bid is the price you pay (plus tax).
-This saves 7.5-12.5% compared to other platforms.
+GSA Auctions and the IAA-run federal fleet sales charge no buyer's premium - the price you bid is the price you pay (plus tax).
+That saves 7.5-15% compared to platforms like GovDeals, Public Surplus, and PropertyRoom.
+Our full fee comparison across all 16 platforms shows which other sites charge nothing.

 Set a hard maximum.
 It's easy to get caught up in bidding wars.
 Calculate your total cost (including premium, tax, transport) and set a ceiling before the auction starts.